YashInTech/exoway/README.md

 ## 📄 License

-This project is provided as-is for educational purposes.
+## This project is released under the [MIT License](LICENSE).

----

 **Happy Optimizing! 🗺️✨**

-For questions or improvements, feel free to extend and modify the code!
+For questions or improvements, feel free to [open an issue](https://github.com/YashInTech/exoway/issues)!